Prediction intervals for Deep Neural Networks: Introduction

-Neural networks are widely used in prediction tasks due to their unrivaled performance and flexibility in modeling complex unknown functions of the data.
+Neural networks are increasingly popular prediction models in the machine learning literature.
+These models are widely used in prediction tasks due to their unrivaled performance and flexibility in modeling complex unknown functions of the data.
 Although these methods provide accurate predictions, the development of tools to estimate the uncertainty around their predictions is still in its infancy.
 As explained in H\"{u}llermeier and Waegeman (2020) and Pearce et al. (2018), out-of-sample pointwise accuracy is not enough\footnote{A trustworthy representation of uncertainty can be considered pivotal when machine learning techniques are applied to medicine (Yang et al., 2009; Lambrou et al., 2011), or to anomaly detection, optimal resource allocation and budget planning (Zhu and Laptev, 2017), or cyber-physical systems (Varshney and Alemzadeh, 2017) defined as surgical robots, self-driving cars and the smart grid.}.
 The predictions of deep neural network (DNN) models need to be supported by measures of uncertainty in order to provide satisfactory answers for prediction in high-dimensional regression models, pattern recognition, biomedical diagnosis, and others (see Schmidhuber (2015) and LeCun et al. (2015) for overviews of the topic).
-Due to the centrality of the topic, a plethora of literature in machine learning has focused on the construction of algorithms to measure the uncertainty around the predictions of neural network methods.